MichielfromNL/ESP8266IRFancontroller/README.md

 The final PCB  (Note: the Gnd coloured green/yellow wire is connected to the light switch)
 ![The PCB](/images/PCB.jpg)
-I mounted the IR led under the Wemos D1, because the led pops thriugh a small hole at the front of the 3D printed box.
+I mounted the IR led under the Wemos D1, because the led peeps through a small hole at the front of the 3D printed box.
 Make sure that the 220V part on the PCB is properly separated/insulated from the low voltage parts. be safe !

 ## Some details about the code & project.